What do squirrels eat?

 Removing squirrel food goes a long way to prevent a squirrel infestation.

-- If you have oak trees in your yard, limiting acorns might not be feasible.
+• If you have oak trees in your yard, limiting the number of acorns might not be feasible.
 But during the fall, cleaning up acorns can help reduce food sources in your yard.

-- Protecting your bird feeders from squirrels with baffles and cleaning up spilled bird seed can help prevent squirrels in your yard.
+• Protecting your bird feeders with baffles and cleaning up spilled birdseed can help keep squirrels out of your yard.

 Contact Critter Control for Professional Squirrel Removal